-(i) An employer may require an employee, and the employee will agree, to submit to a medical examination upon engagement, and periodically after that at the discretion of the employer.

-- (ii) All medical evidence will be made available to the employer/employee on request. - (iii) Where the employer requires an employee to undertake a medical examination the employer will pay the employee an allowance equal to the difference between the cost of the examination and the Medicare rebate. - (iv) An employee required to undertake a medical examination for the purposes of obtaining a relevant licence will be paid an allowance in accordance with 11.3(g)(iii), provided that the employer determines the certified medical practitioner who is to perform the examination.
+- (i) An employer may require an employee, and the employee will agree, to submit to a medical examination upon engagement, and periodically after that at the discretion of the employer. - (ii) All medical evidence provided that the medical evidence is limited to ensuring that the employee is capable of performing the inherent requirements of the job will be made available to the employer/employee on request. - (iii) Where the employer requires an employee to undertake a medical examination the employer will pay the employee an allowance equal to the difference between the cost of the examination and the Medicare rebate. - (iv) An employee required to undertake a medical examination for the purposes of obtaining a relevant licence will be paid an allowance in accordance with 11.3(g)(iii), provided that the employer determines the certified medical practitioner who is to perform the examination.